Lady Margaret Beaufort: Reigns of Edward V and Richard III

-Following Edward IV's death in April 1483 and the seizure of the throne in June by Richard from Edward V, Margaret was soon back at court serving the new queen, Anne Neville.
+Following Edward IV's death in April 1483 and the seizure of the throne in June by Richard III from Edward V, Margaret was soon back at court serving the new queen, Anne Neville.
 Margaret carried Anne's train at the coronation.
 Seeking her son's return to England, Margaret appears to have negotiated with Richard.

 Despite what these negotiations may suggest, Lady Margaret is known to have conspired with Elizabeth Woodville, mother of the two York princes whom Richard confined to the Tower of London, after rumours spread of the boys' murder.
-It was at this point, according to Polydore Vergil, that Beaufort "began to hope well of her son’s fortune".
+It was at this point, according to Polydore Vergil, that Beaufort "began to hope well of her son's fortune".

 Beaufort is believed to have initiated discussions with Woodville, via mutual physician, Lewis Caerleon, who conveyed secret correspondences between the two women.
 Together they conspired to supplant King Richard and by joint force replace him with Margaret's son, Henry Tudor.
 Their solidified alliance further secured the subsequent dynasty by the agreed betrothal of Henry to Elizabeth of York.
 They hoped this proposal would attract both Yorkist and Lancastrian support.

 As to the fate of the princes, it is widely held that Richard III ordered the death of his two nephews to secure his own reign.
-Gristwood, however, suggests that another was responsible; Henry Tudor's path to the throne was certainly expedited by their disappearance, perhaps motive enough for his mother—his "highly able and totally committed representative"— to give the order.
+Gristwood, however, suggests that another was responsible; Henry Tudor's path to the throne was certainly expedited by their disappearance, perhaps motive enough for his mother – his "highly able and totally committed representative" – to give the order.

 Despite this suggestion, no contemporary sources corroborate the implication, whilst most contemporary accounts outline "her outstanding qualities, her courage, presence of mind, family loyalty, and a deeply felt awareness of the spiritual responsibilities of high office," as clarified by Jones and Underwood.
-Before Jones and Underwood, there was no consensus within the scholarly community regarding Margaret's role or character: historiographical opinions ranged from celebrating her to demonizing her.
+Before Jones and Underwood, there was no consensus within the scholarly community regarding Margaret's role or character: historiographical opinions ranged from celebrating her to demonising her.

-It was not until the 17th century that religious retrospective speculations began to criticize Lady Margaret, but even then only as a "politic and contriving woman," and never anything beyond shrewd or calculating.
+It was not until the 17th century that religious retrospective speculations began to criticise Lady Margaret, but even then only as a "politic and contriving woman," and never anything beyond shrewd or calculating.
 All things considered, the words of her own contemporaries, such as Tudor historian Polydore Vergil, continue to extol Lady Margaret's noble virtues as "the most pious woman," further removing her from accusations of wickedness.